basho/riak_kv/docs/NextGenREPL.md

 - A key-listing full-synchronisation feature that would allow for reconciliation between clusters - that had significant resource overheads, and in large clusters would take many hours to complete.

 - An AAE-based full-synchronisation mechanism that could be run with substantially lower overheads, and in shorter time, than the key-listing full-sync mechanism - but which would frequently fail (in some cases impacting the availability of the cluster on which it was run).
+Note that the AAE-based full-sync was never released by basho other than as a *technical preview*.

 These replication mechanisms had some further limitations:

-- `riak_repl` could not be reliably used to replicate between clusters of different ring-sizes - meaning that data migrations necessary for customers with ring-size expansion needs had to be handled by bespoke customer application planning and logic (following the deprecation of the unreliable ring-resizing feature).
+- `riak_repl` could not be reliably used to replicate between clusters of [different ring-sizes](https://docs.riak.com/riak/kv/2.2.3/using/reference/v3-multi-datacenter/architecture/index.html#restrictions) - meaning that data migrations necessary for customers with ring-size expansion needs had to be handled by bespoke customer application planning and logic (following the deprecation of the unreliable ring-resizing feature).

 - `riak_repl` could only be used for complete replication between clusters, partial replication rules (e.g. replicating an individual bucket or bucket-type) could not be configured.
 Paradoxically although only complete replication could be configured, some types of data could not be replicated, so partial replication may be the unexpected outcome of configuring total replication.